Philippians Chapter Four

 Philippians 4:4 & 5

-Rejoice in the Lord always.
-I will say it again: Rejoice!
-Let your gentleness be evident to all.
-The Lord is near.
+Rejoice in union with the Lord always!
+I will say it again: rejoice!
+Let everyone see how reasonable and gentle you are.
+The Lord is near!

 Worship begins with a right attitude and that attitude is joy.
 We see, here, that joy is the source of our strength just as Nehemiah told the people at the reading of the Law (see Nehemiah 8:10).
 A sad Christian has no power to follow Christ.
 Paul also tells us to let our gentleness be evident and this speaks of the fact that we are reasonable and emphasize the big point which is Jesus Christ not every little point of doctrine.